Dinsmoor/hamChat/README.md

 Plugins are python files that inherit the hamChatPlugin class, and are located in the plugins folder.

-Events will be called by the hamChat, and if a plugin has a hook for it, it will be called.
+Events will be called by hamChat, and if a plugin has a hook for it, it will be called when appropriate.

 Plugins can add new windows or widgets, directly issue commands to the TNC, or do pretty much anything.

-The reason why you should not write plugins yet, is because I haven't decided the amount of control I will let them have, and there may be an issue with resolving conflict, if, for example, more than one plugin trys to mess with the same UI element or the chat window.
+The reason why you should not write plugins yet is because I haven't decided the amount of control I will let them have, and there may be an issue with resolving conflict, if, for example, more than one plugin trys to mess with the same UI element or the chat window.
 Certain things are also currently unavaliable in a sane way.

-Most of all, method names are probably going to change a lot, because I don't like their names, and I want them to make sense and be easy for the plugin authors to understand exactly what they do.
+Additionally, I want to rewrite this program from the ground up with better UI and asyncronous operation as a priority.

 ## Plugin Rules
-1. Plugins files (python) go in the `plugins` folder (plugin authors should write their settings here too)
+1. Plugins files (python) go in the `plugins` folder (plugin authors should write any settings files here too)
 2. All classes in that folder that inherit from `hamChatPlugin` will be loaded.
 3. Plugin class initialization must accept one argument, which is the GUI instance object.
    - See plugin folder for examples